Vantiv/litle-sdk-for-php/README.md

-Vantiv eCommerce PHP SDK
+Litle Online PHP SDK
 =====================

-About Vantiv eCommerce
+About Litle
 ------------
-[Vantiv eCommerce](https://developer.vantiv.com/community/ecommerce) powers the payment processing engines for leading companies that sell directly to consumers through  internet retail, direct response marketing (TV, radio and telephone), and online services.
-Vantiv eCommerce is the leading authority in card-not-present (CNP) commerce, transaction processing and merchant services.
+[Litle &amp; Co.](https://developer.vantiv.com/community/ecommerce) powers the payment processing engines for leading companies that sell directly to consumers through  internet retail, direct response marketing (TV, radio and telephone), and online services.
+Litle & Co. is the leading, independent authority in card-not-present (CNP) commerce, transaction processing and merchant services.

 About this SDK
 --------------
-The Vantiv eCommerce PHP SDK is a PHP implementation of the [Vantiv eCommerce](https://developer.vantiv.com/community/ecommerce).
+The Litle PHP SDK is a PHP implementation of the [Litle &amp; Co.](https://developer.vantiv.com/community/ecommerce).
 XML API.
-This SDK was created to make it as easy as possible to connect process your payments with Vantiv eCommerce.
-This SDK utilizes  the HTTPS protocol to securely connect to Vantiv eCommerce.
-Using the SDK requires coordination with the Vantiv eCommerce team in order to be provided with credentials for accessing our systems.
+This SDK was created to make it as easy as possible to connect process your payments with Litle.
+This SDK utilizes  the HTTPS protocol to securely connect to Litle.
+Using the SDK requires coordination with the Litle team in order to be provided with credentials for accessing our systems.

-Each PHP SDK release supports all of the functionality present in the associated Vantiv eCommerce XML version (e.g., SDK v9.3.2 supports Vantiv eCommerce XML v9.3).
-Please see the online copy of our XSD for Vantiv eCommerce XML to get more details on what the Vantiv eCommerce payments engine supports.
+Our PHP supports all of the functionality present in Litle XML v8.
+Please see the online copy of our [XSD for Litle XML] (https://github.com/LitleCo/litle-xml) to get more details on what is supported by the Litle payments engine.

-This SDK was implemented to support the PHP programming language and was created by Vantiv eCommerce.
-Its intended use is for online transaction processing utilizing your account on the Vantiv eCommerce payments engine.
+This SDK is implemented to support the PHP programming language and was created by Litle & Co.
+It is intended use is for online transactions processing utilizing your account on the Litle payments engine.

 See LICENSE file for details on using this software.

 Source Code available from : https://github.com/LitleCo/litle-sdk-for-php

-Please contact [Vantiv eCommerce](https://developer.vantiv.com/community/ecommerce) to receive valid merchant credentials in order to run tests successfully or if you require assistance in any way.
-We are reachable at sdksupport@Vantiv.com
+Please contact [Litle &amp; Co.](https://developer.vantiv.com/community/ecommerce) to receive valid merchant credentials in order to run tests successfully or if you require assistance in any way.
+We are reachable at sdksupport@litle.com

 SDK PHP Dependencies
 --------------